i0tool5/spidee/README.md

 ## Known issues and problems
 - The user must specify both the format and the file arguments to save what crawler finds to a file.
 ***I will fix this later.***
+- **Hangs on different params for parsers/fetchers**
+- Not well tested
+- Bad architecture (06.04.2022)

 ## Purpose
 I wrote this simple web-crawler for learning purposes... and for fun!